 After preparing the patient for suctioning, sterilizing the equipment, and applying gloves, these techniques ensure effective tracheostomy secretion management:

-*Editor's Note: This blog was originally published in July of 2020.
-It has since been updated with current content.
+Editor's Note: This blog was originally published in January 2022.
+It has been re-published with additional up-to-date content.